reda-jaifar/reda-jaifar.github.io/_posts/2021-03-06-software-testing-from-separate-activity-to-core-development.markdown

   }
 ```
 There is another concept that makes our tests more readable, convenient, and easier to maintain, **Domain-Specific Testing Language**
-The idea is to create a set of functions and utilities to hide the details of implementation of your test, the example above we can write
+The idea is to create a set of functions and utilities to hide the details of the implementation of your test, the example above we can write
 it this way
 ```java
 @Test